 Last Updated on

-This tasty creamed corn dish is a popular snack or light meal from Gujarat, in Western India.
+This tasty creamed corn dip is a popular snack or tiffin (lunch box) dish from Gujarat, in Western India.
 Also known as Makai ki khichdi, it is aromatic, sweet and spicy.
-I have prepared it as a dip here.

 In Gujarat, meals are traditionally eaten on a thali, which is a large metal platter containing several smaller bowls.
-The main part of the thali is for rice and bread, while the smaller bowls, each contain a different vegetable, dal and farsan.
-The farsan are small side dishes which can either compliment a meal or can be eaten as snacks any time.
+The main part of the thali is for rice and bread, while the smaller bowls, each contain a different vegetable, dal and several farsan.
+The farsan are small side dishes which can either compliment a meal or can be eaten as snacks or taken to work in a tiffin.

 This corn dish is a farsan and is really quick and easy to make – many of these ingredients are pantry staples (if you make Indian food), or are easily available and inexpensive.

-You can either serve this warm as a side or at room temperature as a dip.
-Khakhra (Indian flatbread) is a perfect accompaniment.
+You can either serve this warm or at room temperature – as a dip or a side dish.
+Khakhra (Indian flatbread) or warm rotis are a perfect accompaniment.

 Gujarati style corn